 Why the “Ideal Reader” concept works

-This concept makes sense because you cannot write for a vague ‘everybody’ – there is no such person or persons.
+This concept makes sense because you cannot write for a vague ‘everybody’.
 On the other hand, no writer writes for just himself, else he would simply journal and not bother making his writing public.

 With regard to living in general, many of us may also have an Ideal Reader.
 For example, some people have God as their Ideal Reader.
 This is the person they live to please, whose approval they seek.
-For others, the Ideal Reader may be a parent, or spouse, or peer group.
+For others, the Ideal Reader may be a parent, or their child.